Skip to content

 Relay (log)

-A compact NDJSON mirror of the channel the hub can write with --relay-log, for a file-based observer. synapse relay decodes it back to readable lines.
+A compact NDJSON mirror of the channel the hub can write with --relay-log, for a file-based observer.
+Version 2 retains structured payloads and auxiliary envelope fields while remaining readable alongside legacy version-1 rows. synapse relay decodes the feed back to readable lines.

 Ingest